 In 1967, Livio was among the founders of the Consorzio del Brunello di Montalcino, which was the same year the DOC(G) system was written into law.
 In 1968 he built a terracotta wall in his cellar to preserve the old vintages of the wines produced by the family.
 Today, that collection consists of almost 1,000 bottles, with vintages dating back to 1915.
 Dedicated to the land, Livio has over time rehabilitated and expanded the vineyards, preserving the genetic heritage of the old vines and preserving the primigenial characteristics.

 In 1999, the Sassetti family acquired La Querciolina a beautiful property located in the Maremma within the Montecucco DOC.
 They also work with a small property in Colle Argento located in the Valdobbiadene Prosecco DOCG region.

 Today, the estates are managed by Lorenzo Sassetti, Livio’s son, fourth generation family member and acclaimed winemaker.
 Together with his wife Sabina they passionately uphold the family name and reputation.
 Lorenzo’s wines have deep roots in their respective terroirs.
 The wines are invigorating, aromatic, powerful styles that dance on the palate.
 Sassetti Pertimali Brunello di Montalcino is a collector’s wine.
 A true benchmark.

-The Sassetti Pertamali vineyards are located in the Montosoli hills, north of Montalcino, a particularly well known area for the cultivation of Sangiovese.
+Sassetti Pertamali estate vineyards are located at the top of the Montosoli hills, north of Montalcino, a very well known area for the cultivation of Sangiovese.

 - Soils: Clay and limestone

-- Fermentation in temperature-controlled stainless steel tanks for 10 – 12 days at 28 – 29º C
+- Gently crushed, fermented in temperature controlled stainless steel tanks for 10 – 12 days

 - Alcohol: 14.5%